Kids Grow Best in Families.

 Step 6: CFS completes & submits home study report to the Division of Child Welfare and Licensing (DCWL).

 Step 7: DCWL reviews application and home study report for approval or denial.

 Step 8: If approved, you will now be a licensed foster parent.
 We will review your preferences, limitations, and requests and find a child or children that fit your unique situation and needs.
 Long term, short term, and respite (very short term) opportunities are available.

 Have questions?
 We have answers.
 Call today.

 (231) 946-8975 Traverse City

 Myth: I can’t foster children because I work full-time.

 Fact: Like other parents, many foster parents work outside of the home.

 Myth: As a foster parent, I will receive little to no support.

 Fact: You are not alone!
-CFS offers free and continuous financial, educational, and emotional support for foster parents and children.
-We ensure you get the support you need.
+CFS offers free and continuous support and guidance for foster parents and children.
+We want to make sure you are successful and ensure you get the support you need.